-The City of San Antonio is commencing the development of the FY 2019 (PY 2018) Action Plan and Budget, which is the fourth year plan under the PY 2015-2019 Consolidated Plan.
-The City anticipates receiving approximately \$21M in federal entitlements awarded through the U.S. Department of Housing and Urban Development (HUD).
-These grants include the Community Development Block Grant (CD8G), Home Investment Permerships (HOME) Program, HEARTH Emergency Solutions Grant (HESG), and Housing Opportunities for Persons with AIDS (HOPWA) Program.
+Public Notice The City of San Antonio Is commencing the development of the FY 2020 (PY 2019) Action Plan and Budget, which is the fifth year plan under the PY 2015-2019 Consolidated Plan.
+The City anticipates receiving approximately S21M in federal entitlements awarded through the U.S. Department of Housing and Urban Devel-goment (HUD) These grants include the community Development Block Grant (CDBG), Home Investment Partnerships HOME) Program, HEARTH Emergency Solutions Grant (HESG), and Housing Opportunities for Persons with A1DS (HOPWA) Program.
+The City of San Antonio is seeking jourt on how these funds should be utilized for the FY 2020 City is Initiating a 30-day public comment period beginning July 2, 2019 on the proposed FY 2020 Action Plan Budget.
+From May 22, 2019 through August 7.